apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    is prohibited by RFC 7239.
 Currently, for the ``host`` parameter to provide the original host from the incoming client request, `proxy.config.url_remap.pristine_host_hdr`_ must be enabled.

-.. ts:cv:: CONFIG proxy.config.http.proxy_protocol_to_forwarded INT 0
+.. ts:cv:: CONFIG proxy.config.http.proxy_protocol_to_forwarded STRING ```<ip list>```
    :reloadable:
    :overridable:

+   This is no longer a binary enable flag.
+It is now a list of IPs via IpMap so it can handle CIDR notatation as well....
+Fix this up before you ship it!

    Enables and disables transforming an incoming Proxy Protocol header to Forwarded: header